 Class Diagram Elements

-, are interchangeable, though different versions are preferred in different languages.
-For this course, will stick to the most generic term, attribute
+The three terms, attribute, field, and variable, are interchangeable, though different versions are preferred in different languages.
+For this course, will stick to the most generic term, attribute.

 This is one of the most common diagramming styles used.